The Angel of Indian Lake: Plot

 Four years after the previous novel, Jade Daniels is now a history teacher in Proofrock.
 The main narrative is interspersed with reports about Jade from Baker Solutions, a private investigative firm partly owned by Cinnamon Baker.
 These reports claim that Jade is destroying town property and is mentally unstable.

 Terra Nova citizens are using a floating research station to map the underwater mining town of Henderson-Golding, which now lies beneath Indian Lake.
 Research equipment is repeatedly thrown off the research station, which damages the buildings underneath the lake and knocks a hole in the roof of the old church.

 Teenagers begin seeing a mysterious woman dressed in a white gown, dubbed the Angel of Indian Lake.
 Two teenagers search for the remains of police officers killed by Dark Mill South.
 They find the bodies and are subsequently killed by an unseen entity.
 A man is decapitated in the school carpool line.
 Sheriff Banner Tompkins finds the bodies of the two officers.
 The widower of one officer starts a forest fire.
 This prevents outside authorities from arriving to investigate the carpool murder.

-Jade goes to Terra Nova, where she several more bodies.
+Jade goes to Terra Nova, where she finds several more bodies.
 Many of these corpses appear to be dead citizens who have risen from Indian Lake, but who have been subsequently killed.
 Jade reunites with Banner.
 Several Proofrockers attempt to cut down trees to stop the fire from spreading to Terra Nova; many are killed in chainsaw accidents.
 One member of the chainsaw brigade is revealed to be Tab Daniels, Jade's undead father who has returned from Indian Lake.
 Tab kills several people, including Banner.
 Letha arrives, killing Tab with her helicopter.
 Letha, Jade, and a group of survivors travel back to Proofrock, where they see that a Terra Nova citizen is staging a movie night for the town.